CheckoutFinland/psp-api/docs/README.md

 #### Add card form

 `HTTP POST /tokenization/addcard-form` is requested from the user's browser.
-On a successful request the user will be redirected to Checkout's [PaymentHighway](https://www.paymenthighway.io/)-service where user will input credit card information.
+On a successful request the user will be redirected to Checkout's card addition service where user will input credit card information.

 ##### Request